atsepkov/RapydScript/README.md

 		a += b
 	increment()

 When executed, however, increment() function will discard any changes to `a`.
 This is because, like Python, RapydScript will not allow you to edit variables declared in outer scope.
 As soon as you use any sort of assignment with `a` in the inner scope, RapydScript will declare it as an internal variable, shadowing `a` in the outer scope.
 One way around this is to use the `global` keyword, declaring `a` as a global variable.
 This, however, must be done in every function that edits `a`.
-It also litters global scope, which it frowned upon because it can accidently overwrite an unrelated variable with the same name (declared by someone else or another library).
+It also litters global scope, which it frowned upon because it can accidentally overwrite an unrelated variable with the same name (declared by someone else or another library).
 RapydScript solves this by introducing `nonlocal` keyword (just like Python 3):

 	a = 1
 	b = 1